 Use Basement Air To Cool Your Upstairs Rooms

 It’s great to be able to use convection currents to naturally cool your upstairs rooms.
-Yes, air conditioning units (mini split air conditioners) are very effective but they’re relatively expensive to run, while this time-honored technique is as old as human civilization.
+Yes, air conditioning units like mini split air conditioners are very effective but they’re relatively expensive to run, while this time-honored technique is as old as human civilization.
 You’re also doing your bit to conserve the earth’s resources and leave a slightly smaller carbon footprint.
 If we all did just one or two things with this in mind then it would have a truly global impact.

 No, we’re not talking about the global pandemic, but the counterintuitive concept of closing all windows and doors throughout those hottest days, so as to keep in the cooler air that you may have allowed to filter in throughout the night.
 Even small inaccessible windows near the top of your house need to be firmly shut when you’re at work; curtains should be closed to prevent sunlight from warming up your house like a greenhouse.
 Having properly sealed windows will help, so ensure you use weather-stripping or caulk in order to ensure that there is only a 1°F per hour increase in temperature throughout the day, no more than that.